Dexalot/dexalot-docs/docs/ExchangeMain.md

 # ExchangeMain

-*&quot;DEXALOT TEAM&quot;*

-> &quot;DEXALOT Mainnet Exchange&quot;
+> Mainnet Exchange

-This contract is the mainnet version of the DEXALOT exchange.
+This contract is the mainnet version of the Dexalot Exchange.

-*ExchangeMain is DEFAULT_ADMIN to both PortfolioMain contract.*
+*ExchangeMain is DEFAULT_ADMIN to PortfolioMain contract.*

 ## Methods